frknksp/family-tree/README.md

 ## Running the program

 To run the program, compile all the .java files and run the `Main` class.
-The program will prompt you to enter the path to the Excel file containing the data.
-Make sure the file is in the correct format (see below for details).
+It is necessary to give the excel file path from the main class then follow the instructions to make your selections.

 ## Excel file format